“I want my Ayesha – like, yesterday!” – every pole dancer ever!

 This exercise will help you to build awareness of – and strengthen – the shoulder engagement needed for the bottom arm.
 You’ll notice that the end position in this exercise is the same triangle shape we make with our body on the pole.
 Yay specific strength training!

-Really focus on the ‘push’ coming from your shoulder, and not from your hand/arm – it will help you to feel and engage the muscles that upwardly rotate the scapular, which is important in our overhead pressing position.
+Really focus on the ‘push’ coming from your shoulder, and not from your hand/arm – it will help you to feel and engage the muscles that upwardly rotate the scapula, which is important in our overhead pressing position.

 If you do not have the mobility get your arm comfortably overhead, take some time to work on your overhead mobility instead!